CT

 - You will be asked to remove all metal objects and jewelry.

-- CTs are made with the patient lying on their back on a table that slides into a scanner.
+- Neck and back CTs are made with the patient lying on their back on a table that slides into a scanner.

 - You will be asked to remain still and hold your breath while the images are being made.

-- In some cases, the doctor may order CTs to be performed using a contrast material (dye) to make certain tissue more easy to evaluate.
+- In some cases, the doctor may order neck or back CTs to be performed using a contrast material (dye) to make certain tissue easier to evaluate.

 - You will leave the CT area and go home.